ponceedi000/201-reading-notes/README.md

 This is my reading notes repo to track all of my reading notes.

 ## About Me
-My name is Eddie.
-I am a *student* at **CodeFellows.**
-I recently seperated from the U.S Marine Corps and decided to transition into the tech industry simply because I am beyond fascinated with it all.
-A quote I like to live by is: `"Don't limit your challenges, challenge your limits." -Tony Robbins`
+- Hello, my name is Eddie Ponce, and I am a Software Developer based out of Vancouver, WA.
+I am also a USMC Veteran who served five years on Active-Duty orders as a Ground Intelligence Analyst/Platoon Sergeant and received multiple awards and certifications during my time in service in both CONUS and O-CONUS.
+I chose to get into Software Development because of the problem solving/critical-thinking aspect of the job and I like to think of myself as a logical thinker.
+I write code just about everyday and enjoy learning about new technology on my off time!
+Some professional skills I acquire are leadership, problem-solving, teamwork, commercial awareness, perseverance, and motivation.
+I'm seeking to make a positive impact in my next workspace and to continuously challenge my limits as a soon-to-be Software Developer.

+- The tech stack I love to work with:
+  * HTML
+  * CSS
+  * JavaScript
+  * Python
+  * MongoDB
+  * Express
+  * React
+  * Node.

+ - Favorite Quote:
+   * > "Don't limit your challenges, challenge your limits." -Tony Robbins

 ## Table of Contents - Code 201 Foundations of Software Development